mavlink/mavlink-devguide/en/protocol/landing_target.md

 ## Target as Position/Quaternion (MAVLink 2 and later) {#positional}

-The message fields that are used to providing target as a position/quaternion are shown below.
+The message fields that are used to provide target information as a position/quaternion are shown below.
-Their use is obvious.
+Field meaning and use is clear from the description.

 Field Name | Type | Units | Values | Description
 --- | --- | --- | --- | ---